ariard/lightning-rfc/12-offer-encoding.md

    perhaps with a signature from the original node_id
 3. Any empty TLV fields can mean the value is supposed to be known by other means (i.e. transport-specific), but is still hashed for sig.
+4. We could upgrade to allow multiple offers in one invoice_request and invoice, to make a shopping list.

 [1] https://www.youtube.com/watch?v=4SYc_flMnMQ